-The Sipwise C5 -implements software licensing in form of a regular comparison of the licensed services and capacities against the actual usage patterns of the platform.
+The Sipwise C5-starting from mr5.5.1 release-implements software licensing in form of a regular comparison of the licensed services and capacities against the actual usage patterns of the platform.
 The purpose of this function is to monitor system usage and to raise warnings to the platform operator if the thresholds of commercially agreed license parameters (like number of provisioned subscribers or number of concurrent calls) are exceeded.